Reviving the Woolly Mammoth: Company Makes Significant Progress in Genetic Resurrection

 The project, led by Harvard geneticist and Colossal co-founder George Church, aims to address the ongoing extinction crisis and potentially benefit currently endangered elephants.
 The idea of resurrecting vanished species allows humanity to correct its role in the destruction of biodiversity.

 However, the process of bringing a mammoth back to life poses numerous technical challenges and ethical dilemmas.
-Questions arise about who gets to decide which species are revived and where they will be reintroduced.
-Moreover, concerns emerge regarding the welfare of the animals themselves, including the lack of knowledge about their behavior and interactions, which could lead to their suffering.
+Questions arise regarding who gets to decide which species are revived and where they will be reintroduced.
+Moreover, concerns emerge regarding the welfare of the animals themselves, including the lack of knowledge regarding their behavior and interactions, which might lead to their suffering.

 While the woolly mammoth genome has been sequenced, understanding how each gene contributes to the mammoth’s unique features, such as curved tusks, fatty build, and thick fur, requires experimentation on elephant stem cells.
 Despite previous difficulties in obtaining these cells, Colossal has successfully produced the necessary stem cells by suppressing the anti-cancer genes and implementing specific chemical treatments.